 - Efficiency.
 The experience replay mechanism makes it easy to use the existing "experience" to accelerate the training process.
-Also, using the online learning method enables the decision maker to cope with changing environments, and improves the decision-making ability attributed to the "rich" learning experiences. - Flexibility.
-Various factors, such as custom requirements from service provider, network performance, and computing capability, are all considered for the decision making, so the IoRLO contributes to the elasticity of the DNN partitioning in practical application. - Reusability.
-Although the IoRLO is designed for mobile Web AR service, the core mechanism also motivates the investigations of partitioning problems in other fields.
+Also, using the online learning method enables the decision maker to cope with changing environments, and improves the decisionmaking ability attributed to the "rich" learning experiences. - Flexibility.
+Various factors, such as custom requirements from service provider, network performance, and computing capability, are all considered for the decision making, so the IoRLO contributes to the elasticity of the DNN partitioning in practical application.